-Located 700 kilometers north of Bangkok, Chiang Mai is Thailand's fifth largest city with around 1,000,000 in the city proper.
+Located 700 kilometers north of Bangkok, Chiang Mai is Thailand's fifth largest city with a population of around 1,000,000.
 Typical of Northern Thai geography, Chiang Mai lies on a large, flat plain surrounded by mountains.

 Chiang Mai was founded in 1296 and is one of the oldest continually inhabited settlements in Thailand.
-It was once the capital of Lanna, an independent Thai kingdom, and has preserved its unique cultural heritage to a marked degree - including a regional dialect distinct from the Thai spoken in Bangkok.
+It was once the capital of Lanna, an independent Thai kingdom, and has preserved its unique cultural heritage to a marked degree.
+This includes a regional dialect distinct from the Thai spoken in Bangkok.
 Within the city's original perimeter, still marked by a moat and fortified gates, are numerous ancient Buddhist temples and other monuments attesting to a distinguished past.
-Doi Suthep mountain, topped by one of Thailand's holiest temples, rises 1,676 meters to the west of the city, providing a dramatic backdrop to the city.
+Doi Suthep Mountain, topped by one of Thailand's holiest temples, rises 1,676 meters to the west of the city, providing a dramatic backdrop.